-The editors of this guide tend to favor buying from a good domestic distributor, even though it will cost more.
+The ESG Editors tend to favor buying from a good domestic distributor, even though it will generally cost more.
 A decent electric scooter will cost hundreds or thousands of dollars.
 The value added from buying an electric scooter from a good domestic distributor will be enormous.
 These distributors will often provide a good warranty with customer support for troubleshooting, replacement parts, repair, and so on.

 Direct from China

 The benefit of buying direct from China is cost savings, which can be significant.
-The downsides are:
+The downsides include:

-- Worse support.
-If there is a major problem you will not be able to return the scooter, though they may be willing to ship you parts.
+- Meager customer support If there is a major problem you will not be able to return the scooter, though they may be willing to ship you parts to perform repairs yourself.

-- Authenticity.
-The scooter you buy may be a similar-looking clone of the branded model you really wanted.
+- Brand authenticity The scooter you buy may be a similar-looking clone of the branded model you really wanted.
 Some parts may be identical, but others may be different and worse.

-Even the most durable electric scooters will require maintenance.
+Frequency of repairs Even the most durable electric scooters will require upkeep.
 Our owner survey data indicates that most people have two issues per year or every 600 miles requiring maintenance.
-The most common parts needing maintenance are tires (flats and wearing out), brakes (brake pads, brake adjustments), and fenders (broken, loose).
+The most common parts needing repair are tires (flats, low tread), brakes (brake pads, brake adjustments), and fenders (broken, loose).
 Read our article on how to prevent flats.

-Preventative maintenance can save you a lot of trouble in the future.
-Though most electric scooters don’t require regular maintenance on most of their parts, you can do some on your tires.
+Preventative maintenance Proactive tune-ups can save you a lot of trouble in the future.
+Though most electric scooters don’t require regular maintenance on most of their parts, you may need some on your tires or certain bolts.

 Still not sure exactly where to begin?

-Check out our curated best-of sections to find our expert selection of electric scooters.
+Check out our best electric scooters article for our ESG Editor’s expert picks of the top electric scooters.

 For more information, become part of the Electric Scooter Guide Facebook Group — the most active Facebook group for electric scooters.
 You can connect with fellow e-riders and enthusiasts for tips, information, and to organize group rides.d